 - By passing a sight examination in Greek or Latin.

-- By completing four courses in either Greek or Latin.
-Three of the courses must be at the beginning graduate level and one at seminar level.
+- By completing three courses in either Greek or Latin.
+Two of the courses must be at the beginning graduate level and one at seminar level.

 Ancient History.
-Archaeology students must take three courses at the graduate level.
+Archaeology students must take two courses at the graduate level.

-Special Field.
-The Special Field is selected after consultation and with departmental advisors.
+Special Topic.
+The Special Topic is selected after consultation and with the archaeology advisor.
 Competence is tested in a written examination.

 A Comprehensive Examination must be taken before beginning Ph.D. research.
 Examinations consisting of four written and one oral component are given in the following areas: